 In order to determine eligibility for any need-based grants and/or loans, the Free Application of Federal Student Aid (FAFSA) must be completed each year.

 A grant based on financial need, awarded by the federal government.
-The maximum Pell Grant is currently $5,550 per academic year.
+The maximum Pell Grant is currently $5,920 for the 2017-2018 academic year.
 This grant is only available to eligible undergraduate students who have not yet earned their first bachelor’s degree.
 Eligibility is limited by yearly maximum amounts and aggregate Lifetime Eligibility Used.

 A grant based on financial need, awarded by the state of Illinois to qualified Illinois residents.
 The award amount is based on enrolled credit hours; amounts vary from 3 to 15 enrolled credit hours.
 The yearly maximum is currently $4,720.